Skip to main content

 The editors invite readers to submit articles on a variety of points of view and approaches relevant to the practice of US hematology oncology pharmacists to meet the mission of the journal.

 GENERAL INFORMATIONManuscripts submitted to JHOP must be original and must not have been published previously, either in print or in electronic form.
 Manuscripts cannot be submitted elsewhere while under consideration by JHOP.
 Manuscripts accepted for publication in JHOP cannot be published in another publication without written permission from the publisher.
-All authors must sign a copyright transfer form and a disclosure form.
+The corresponding author must sign a Copyright Transfer Form (with consent from and on behalf of all the authors), and all authors must complete an Author Disclosure Form.

-Articles are divided into 5 main categories: (1) Original Research provides an outlet for translational and practice-based research and adds something to the current literature; (2) Review Articles that focus on drug and disease state, as well as on basic science regarding the complex molecular biology of cancer with an oncology pharmacy focus; (3) Case Report describing 1 (max.
-2) real-world unique case that includes a review of the relevant literature, the approach to diagnosis and treatment, and explains how this case adds to the literature; (4) Practical Issues in Pharmacy Management could be either an Original Research or a Review Article that is focused on real-world issues involving logistics, economics, and other practice-related topics; and (5) Symptom Management Overview, focusing on a specific symptom, its etiology, and management.
+Articles are divided into 5 main categories: (1) Original Research provides an outlet for translational and practice-based research and adds something to the current literature; (2) Review Articles that focus on drug and disease state, as well as on basic science regarding the complex molecular biology of cancer with an oncology pharmacy focus; (3) Case Report, which describes ≥1 real-world unique cases and includes a review of the relevant literature, the approach to diagnosis and treatment, and explains how this report adds to the literature; (4) Practical Issues in Pharmacy Management could be either an Original Research or a Review Article that is focused on real-world issues involving logistics, economics, and other practice-related topics; and (5) Symptom Management Overview, focusing on a specific symptom, its etiology, and management.
+In addition, JHOP invites readers to submit Letters to the Editor and Perspectives.
+Click here for guidance on those categories .

 JHOP discloses all information regarding employment, consultancies, stock ownership, honoraria, grants, or other financial sources with potential conflict of interest in relation to a manuscript, or if authors discuss any products or services with such commercial interest.
 Any information regarding funding, grants, or other financial compensation must be listed on the title page of the manuscript.
-All published articles will include disclosure statements listing any relationships with real or potential conflict of interest for all authors and for the manuscript/research.
+All published articles will include an Author Disclosure Statement listing any relationships with real or potential conflict of interest for all authors and for the manuscript/research.

 Any funding source must be disclosed on the title page of the manuscript.
 The funding company/entity cannot intervene in the editorial content and process.